Trade show model

 Distance measurements in harsh environments

-The exhibition model demonstrates the advantages of radar-based distance measurement.
-Under the roughest conditions, such as rain and dust, the SYMEO sensor captures precise measurements.
-The measured distance is shown to visitors on a display and impressively visualized with 3D graphics.
+The trade show model illustrates the advantages of radar-based distance measurement.
+Under the toughest conditions, such as rain and dust, the SYMEO sensor captures precise measurements.
+The measured distance is displayed to visitors on a screen and impressively visualized using 3D graphics.

-Exhibition model for radar sensor with display - SPS trade fair Nuremberg - exhibition construction
+Trade show model for radar sensor with display - SPS trade fair Nuremberg - Trade show booth

 📡 The demonstrator illustrates the advantages of radar-based distance measurement.
-Under the roughest conditions, such as rain and dust, the SYMEO sensor captures precise measurements.
-The measured distance is shown to visitors on a display and impressively visualized with 3D graphics.
+Under the toughest conditions, such as rain and dust, the SYMEO sensor captures precise measurements.
+The measured distance is displayed to visitors on a screen and impressively visualized using 3D graphics.

 https://ingenieur-glaser.de/radar-demonstrator/ – Behind the scenes